owensgl/intro-genomics/labs/lab_6.md

 - To learn how to align sequence data to a reference.
 - To learn how to interpret sam and bam files.
 - To learn how to manipulate a bam file.
-- To learn how to filter a bam file.

 ****